dave602/basic-pong/README.md

 # A Basic Pong Game
-A simple and basic Pong game I made in python to learn the basics of gaming machanics, using the turtle module.
+A simple and basic Pong game I made in python to learn the basics of gaming mechanics, using the turtle module.

 # Gameplay
 There is no menu game starts from launch with the scoreboard starting at 0.